boundlessgeo/geodroid-server/docs/source/working-with-data.rst

 Working with Data
 ========================

-This section gives an overview of how to configure Boundless Android Server to serve spatial data.
+This section gives an overview of how to configure Boundless Server for Android to serve spatial data.

 Supported Formats
 -----------------